720kb/butler/README.md

 });
 ```
 ### <img src="http://i.imgur.com/1p126e1.png" valign="text-top" width="25"/> Commands
-Default voice commands you can abuse of.
+Default voice commands you can abuse of. (many others are coming...)

 ####Selector
 Commands to select, visualize and manipulate the DOM elements